faiz-aziz24/tableau-projects-on-2022/Case 1 - Netflix Movies and TV Shows/README.md

 - [Netflix Movies and TV Shows](https://www.kaggle.com/shivamb/netflix-shows)

 ## 🖼 Screenshots :
+- Netflix Movies and TV Shows on 1925-2021 Dashboard
 - Movies or TV Shows Worldwide
 - Top 10 Directors with the Most Film/TV Show
 - Number of Movies or TV Shows per Year